King’s Improvement Science

 Project aim

-The research team are also gathering information on any rationales and assumptions underlying the change process, and key contextual factors that could influence the programme’s implementation.
+The research team also gathered information on any rationales and assumptions underlying the change process, and key contextual factors that could influence the programme’s implementation.

-The study will use qualitative research methods and follow the guidance in the Aspen Institutes Community Builder’s Approach manual to develop the Theory of Change.
-Specifically, the research team will run workshops and conduct interviews with staff, QI team members, and patient and public members at KCH to develop the Theory of Change.
-During the workshops and interviews, the research team will be asking questions and doing different types of tasks to gather information on what the Theory of Change should look like for KCH.
-Between workshops and interviews, the Theory of Change will be gradually updated.
-The research team will then analyse all the information gathered in the study and develop a final Theory of Change and accompanying text, which will be distributed to study participants, the QI team and beyond.
+The study used qualitative research methods and followed the guidance in the Aspen Institutes Community Builder’s Approach manual to develop the Theory of Change.
+Specifically, the research team ran workshops and conducted interviews with staff, QI team members, and patient and public members at KCH to develop the Theory of Change.
+During the workshops and interviews, the research team asked questions and used different types of tasks to gather information on what the Theory of Change should look like for KCH.
+Between workshops and interviews, the Theory of Change was gradually updated.
+The research team then analysed all the information gathered in the study and developed a final Theory of Change and accompanying text, which will be distributed to study participants, the QI team and beyond.

 Meet the project team